-Greetings!
+GREETINGS!

-Thank you for your interest in joining the Kingston Frontenac Anti-Violence Coordinating Committee, or KFACC.
+Thank you for your interest in joining the Kingston Frontenac Anti-Violence Coordinating Committee (KFACC).
 Representation from agencies such as yours makes our group stronger and more effective.

-KFACC endeavours to contribute to the eradication of violence by promoting individual and community awareness of issues relating to domestic and sexual violence; and promotes a coordinated community response to the development and delivery of services to victims of partner abuse and sexual violence, and their families.
+KFACC endeavours to contribute to the eradication of violence by promoting individual and community awareness of issues relating to intimate partner abuse and sexual violence; and promotes a coordinated community response to the development and delivery of services to victims of intimate partner abuse and sexual violence, and their families.
 The different areas of expertise and perspectives we each bring "to the table" help us develop a comprehensive understanding of the challenges, issues and priorities for our clients, member agencies, and communities.